 The Innovation Lab of Faculty of Engineering at KU Leuven in Belgium is an initiative to enthuse high school students to become engineers and scientists by giving them a chance to build an actual real-life device.

-This year, thank to collaboraton with KU Leuven, we will once again host a projects developed within Innovation Lab, entitled EOG project: Build an electrooculograph eye motion sensor to control a device.
+This year, thanks to collaboraton with KU Leuven, we will once again host a projects developed within Innovation Lab, entitled EOG project: Build an electrooculograph eye motion sensor to control a device.
 This device is particulary useful for patients with motor neuron disease, such as Stephen Hawking, who cannot control their arm muscles precisely, making it hard to steer a wheelchair or control a PC mouse.
 In this project, the students develop their own hardware to measure the bio-potential present around the eye, decide how to translate the analog signal to digital, design a smart algorithm to recognise looking left, right, up and down, and, finally, design a game where a wheelchair moves through a maze, controlled by their own eye movements.

 Workshop leader: Sebastijan Dumančić, KU Leuven, Belgium